ibm-cloud-docs/power-iaas/get-started-dedicated-host.md

 Dedicated host capability on {{site.data.keyword.powerSysFull}} offers you the exclusive ability to provision an entire server for your exclusive use, expanding your computing options significantly.
 You can handle mission-critical workloads with complete isolation, control, and security.

-Dedicated host on {{site.data.keyword.powerSys_notm}} is metered by the hour of the entire server.
-You get an extra flexibility to create virtual server instances and control their placement, along with a unique shared processor pool capability.
+The hourly billing for a Dedicated host on a Power Virtual Server covers the entire server.
+Using a dedicated host provides extra flexibility to create virtual server instances and control their placement, along with a unique shared processor pool capability.
 This means you can optimize your cloud infrastructure by using single-tenant servers to manage software licensing costs.
 Most importantly, dedicated hosts increase isolation from other users in a cloud environment, ensuring your operations run smoothly and securely.
-This level of control and security gives you the confidence and reassurance you need.

-Create an estimate for deploying a dedicated host by using the [cost estimator](wwww.cloud.ibm.com/power/estimate){: external} or see the pricing page to learn more about the [pricing](/docs/power-iaas?topic=power-iaas-pricing-virtual-server-on-cloud#pricing-dh).
+Create an estimate before deploying a dedicated host by using the [cost estimator](wwww.cloud.ibm.com/power/estimate){: external} or see the [pricing](/docs/power-iaas?topic=power-iaas-pricing-virtual-server-on-cloud#pricing-dh) page to learn more.

-The dedicated host provides the following features:
+Dedicated hosts provide the following features:
-1. Reserve a host server (IBM Power S922 or S1022) for your exclusive use.
-All cores and memory on the host are provisioned for your use.
+1. Ability to reserve a server (IBM Power S922 or S1022) for exclusive use.
-2. Flexibly create virtual server instances and place them on the dedicated host.
+2. Flexibility to provision virtual server instances onto a dedicated host.
-3. Create virtual server instances and shared processor pools on the dedicated host and flexibly manage resource utilization including the Virtual Processor (VP) to Entitled Capacity (EC) ratio up to 20:1.
+3. Flexibility to manage resource utilization, including an increased Virtual Processor to Entitled Capacity ratio of up to 20:1.
-4. Get a detailed GUI-based view of host capacity information such as core, memory capacity, and consumption.
-This provides the information on the total, free, or used capacity for your dedicated hosts.
+4. Detailed user interface view of host capacity information such as: core, memory capacity, and consumption.
-5. Share the dedicated hosts with all or a subset of your workspaces in the same account.
-You get an extra flexibility to control access to dedicated hosts across your organization.
+5. Ability to share dedicated hosts with all or a subset of workspaces on the same account, and the flexibility to control access to dedicated hosts across your organization.
-6. Set your own custom names for the dedicated hosts and dedicated host groups.
+6. Ability to set custom names for dedicated hosts and dedicated host groups.

 ## Primary and secondary workspaces
 {: #pr-sec-ws-dh}

-The {{site.data.keyword.powerSys_notm}} workspaces are differentiated into primary and secondary workspace based on which workspace you use to reserve a dedicated host and share it with other multiple workspaces.
+{{site.data.keyword.powerSys_notm}} workspaces are differentiated into primary and secondary workspaces.
+This differentiation is determined by whether a workspace was used to reserve the dedicated host (primary) or if the workspace was given access to the dedicated host (secondary).
 See [primary workspace](#primary-ws-dh) and [secondary workspace](#secondary-ws-dh) for more details.

 ### Primary workspace
 {: #primary-ws-dh}

 A primary workspace is the owning tenant of a dedicated host with full control over the associated resources.
 The primary workspace can remove, delete, or share the dedicated resources that are owned by the workspace under the IBM Cloud account.

-With the same IBM Cloud account, the primary workspace user has the control over sharing the dedicated resources with all or a subset of their workspaces in the same account.
-The sharing must be in the same data center
+Primary workspace users can control sharing permissions for dedicated resources with all (or a subset) or their workspaces that are located in the same account.

-The primary workspace receives billing charges that are associated with the reservation of dedicated reservations.
+Billing for dedicated hosts is charged to the primary workspace.

 ### Secondary workspace
 {: #secondary-ws-dh}